-Any business engaged in the sale of goods or services whose annual turnover reaches £79,000 is required to register for value added tax ( VAT) by law.
+A business engaged in the sale of goods or services whose annual turnover reaches £82,000 (2015 / 2016) must register for value added tax ( VAT).
 This applies to all businesses, regardless of whether or not their sales are subject to VAT.

 As Figurewizard calculates all VAT transactions when producing forecasts from your the information you enter, all of your estimates should be entered excluding VAT with the sole exception of company car purchases and sales - This is because VAT on cars is not reclaimable.
 There is more on this below.

 Once registered your business becomes responsible for charging and collecting the tax that VAT represents on behalf of HMRC.
 This is known as the "output tax".

 On the other hand the VAT that is charged to your business by its suppliers of goods and services is known as the "input tax".
 Output VAT less input VAT represents the net amount of the tax that is payable.